A Fantasy Author's Adventures in Fiction & Life

 Free Query & Synopsis Feedback

-You can tweet in the #WritingCommunity offering to trade feedback (like I did here).
-Then setting up a DM group to trade emails and documents.
-The best time to do so is before or soon after #Pitmad, when many writers of all genres will be preparing to query.
+You can Post in a social media #WritingCommunity offering to trade feedback.
 Some Discord Servers may have a channel for seeking query letter and synopsis feedback (like mine).

 Workshops I haven’t had the opportunity to attend a pitch crafting workshop.
 But I’ve seen the difference it makes to other writers query letters (it’s no coincidence two such writers got agent likes in #Pitmad).
 If you get the chance to attend one -I’d take it!